August 14, 2023

 This easy cake is the perfect treat to have stored in your freezer for when company comes for dinner.

-IN THE FREEZER: You can freeze the strawberry cheesecake cake after adding the pudding for up to 1 month in an airtight container.
-Allow the cake to thaw overnight in the refrigerator before topping it with the thawed whipped topping and strawberries.
+IN THE FREEZER: You can freeze the strawberry cheesecake cake after adding the pudding for up to one month in an airtight container.

 Poking holes in the finished cake lets even more sweetness soak in as it sits before being topped with decadent ingredients to finish off your heavenly masterpiece.
 With a fresh strawberry flavor and tangy cheesecake pudding, this strawberry cheesecake poke cake is sure to be a winner.